My Humidifier Gets Everything Wet: Checks and Solutions

 If the moisture or humidity setting of your humidifier is too high, it will make the air inside your home too damp for comfort.

-Even if the moisture setting seems alright, do try to turn it down a couple of notches.
+Even if the moisture setting seems right, do try to turn it down a couple of notches.
 Check whether that contains the humidity level in the room.

 2. Check for spillage

-Many people complain of their Vicks humidifier making the floor wet.
+Many people complain that their Vicks warm mist humidifier makes the floor wet.
 This is not good from many angles.
 For instance, it can make the floor quite slippery and increase the risk of falling and injury.

-If water spills onto the floor and there is heat in the room, it will evaporate and stay in the air too long.
-It will make the room dump and uncomfortable.
+If water spills onto the floor and there is heat in the room, it will evaporate and stay in the air for too long.
+It will make the room damp and uncomfortable.

 If you put the humidifier on the table and after hours of running it there is water around it, there is a spillage somewhere.
 This is most likely coming from the slot where the mist comes from.